No Oaks For Victoria Quay Despite Win

 Calvin McEvoy says exciting staying prospect Victoria Quay won’t follow the usual path of Wakeful Stakes winners and run in the VRC Oaks as she is immature.

-Despite winning the traditional lead-in race to the , the Wakeful Stakes, she won’t be in action in the at Flemington.
+Despite winning the traditional lead-in race to the VRC Oaks, the , she won’t be in action in the at Flemington.

-Her trainers Tony and decided they wouldn’t pay up for the VRC Oaks as they thought she was too immature for the 2500 metre race.
+Her trainers decided they wouldn’t pay up for the VRC Oaks as they thought she was too immature for the 2500 metre race.

 Calvin McEvoy said they had no regrets regarding that decision, even after her Group Two win on Saturday.